 Malware files are often delivered within messages directing you to download something important or verify the contents of the attachment.
 Often the attacks are related to financial and sales information, such as purchase orders or unpaid invoices, as these are common in corporate use.
 Sometimes it could be an urgent voice mail or an updated employee policy.
 All fake, of course.

 If you are asked to open Purchase_Order_PDF.zip or to urgently listen to Voice_Mail_Urgent.mp3.7z, you should stop.
 Report the email according to your email provider’s instructions or your employer’s guidelines.

 Attachments to steal your password

 If the attacker wants to steal your username and password, the attachments might ask you to click a link to log in.
 The link then takes you to a fake website that looks like the real login page.
 These attachments are often simple and try to make you curious, getting you to click the link and give your login information.

 A common sign of a suspicious PDF attachment is a logo of a well-known service, like Office 365, and a button to sign in to read the document.
 This means attachments like July_Promotions.docx or Project_Plan.pdf, with a link to OneDrive or Office 365 login page, are most likely there to steal your account information.
 Stop, and report the email.

 Attachment deleted; malware detected

-Attachments are a simple way to sneak dangerous files into your computer or try to get you to log in to a password stealing website.
-Technology tries to keep up with the most common dangerous attachments, and various filters and email scanners often do a good job.
+Attachments are a simple way to sneak dangerous files into your computer or try to get you to log in to a password-stealing website.
+Technology tries to keep up with the most common dangerous attachments.
+Various filters and email scanners often do a good job.
 However, attackers invent new ways to use malicious attachments in phishing emails all the time, and those will pass technical inspection.